hdtodd/ADT/README.md

-# ADT -- Atomic/Diatomic/Triatomic Molecular Orbital & Geometry Specification
+# Atomic/Diatomic/Triatomic Molecular Orbital & Geometry Specification

 This project implements code to read XML data that describe a molecular structure and atomic orbitals into internal variables